bitsofcotton/goki_check_cc/README.md

 And if we're using with rig and so on, the existance of z-axis cover harms.

 matchPartial default threshr is severe, so please configure before to match.

-filter's enlarge generates a little blurred result in many cases (and this is reduced in larger images).
-This is because we generate the complement light image with DFT half space plausible ones by shifting frequency space intensities, then, getting recursive enlarged image with DFT.

 # Another downloads
 * https://ja.osdn.net/projects/goki-check/